 Constructive Possession vs. Actual Possession

-A passenger might be in possession of drugs under the constructive possession theory.
+Is a passenger in possession of drugs under the theory of constructive possession?

 Possession in Michigan Can Be Actual or Constructive